pyxelr/recommendations-for-engineers/README.md

 ### coding challenges

+-   [Binary Search](https://binarysearch.io/) <--- create a room, invite your friends, and race to finish the problems
 -   [CheckiO](https://checkio.org/) <--- learn Python or JavaScript through the online game
 -   [CodeSignal](https://codesignal.com/) <--- the most popular website of this kind
 -   [CodinGame](https://www.codingame.com/training) <--- learn programming through online sets of puzzles